u12206050/gridsome-firebase-admin/README.md

 ### Firesome CMS Setup

+  1. `cd dashboard`
-  1. Copy and rename the `.env.example` file to `.env` and update it with your Firebase credentials
+  2. Copy and rename the `.env.example` file to `.env` and update it with your Firebase credentials

 ### Functions

 To deploy simple run in the root `firebase deploy --only functions``

+Functions include

+  1. Auto optimizing uploaded images
+  2. Adding user roles to be used with rules

 ### Rules